Quickstart¶

 plt.imshow(z.on_grid, cmap='RdBu'); plt.colorbar()

-In this section, we will integrate our heat equation using the diffrax
+In this section, we will integrate the heat equation using the diffrax library, which provides a suite of differential equation solvers.

-Setting up the PDE: First, we define our PDE field, which in this case is represented by the Laplacian of ( u ).
+Setting up the PDE: First, we define the PDE field, which is represented by the Laplacian of ( u ).

 - We choose

-as our solver - We set our initial time
+Tsit5as our solver. - We set the initial time

-feature, we decide to save the results at specific, evenly spaced time points.
+SaveAtfeature, we save results at evenly spaced time points.

 - We choose